-RPT-WRAPUP 1-China's yuan down as US fires fresh trade salvo; stocks steady
+WRAPUP 2-China's yuan, stocks down as US fires fresh trade salvo

-SHANGHAI, Sept 18 (Reuters) - China’s yuan currency pulled back against the dollar in early trading on Tuesday after U.S. President Donald Trump said Washington will impose tariffs on an extra $200 billion worth of Chinese imports.
+SHANGHAI, Sept 18 (Reuters) - China’s yuan currency and its stocks edged lower on Tuesday after U.S. President Donald Trump said Washington will impose duties on an extra $200 billion worth of Chinese imports, sharply escalating the trade fight between the two economic giants.

-All the same, Chinese stocks, which have been battered this year, pushed higher as some investors said the markets may have priced in the sharp escalation of the trade dispute between the two economic giants.
+Yet, there were no signs of panic selling as investors said markets may have priced in the latest tariff salvo from Trump, noting that Chinese stocks and the currency have already been battered in recent months by the trade row.

-Trump on Monday imposed 10 percent tariffs on about $200 billion worth of Chinese imports, and threatened to levy duties on about $267 billion of additional Chinese goods if Beijing retaliates.
+Trump on Monday imposed 10 percent tariffs on about $200 billion worth of Chinese imports, and threatened to levy duties on an additional $267 billion of Chinese goods if Beijing retaliates.

-Chinese Vice Premier Liu He is set to convene a meeting in Beijing on Tuesday morning to discuss the government’s response to the U.S. decision, Bloomberg News reported, citing a person briefed on the matter
+Chinese Vice Premier Liu He is set to convene a meeting in Beijing on Tuesday morning to discuss the government’s response to the U.S. decision, Bloomberg News reported, citing a person briefed on the matter.

+Both the bluechip CSI300 index and the Shanghai Composite Index reversed earlier modest gains by the lunch break, easing 0.1 percent to 3,201.59 points and 2,648.53 points, respectively.

 “The fresh U.S. measures are fully within expectations,” said Wen Feng, investment manager at hedge fund house Shanghai V-Invest Co Ltd.